Public Transport in Georgia: A Local’s Practical Guide

 From the bus station you can catch a minibus to Mestia, which should take around 5 hours.

-Mini bus: The direct option from Tbilisi is taking minibuses from Samgori bus station.
+Minibus: The direct option from Tbilisi is taking minibuses from Samgori bus station.
 They run only once a day at 7am.
 This should take about 10 hours.
 The minibuses will drop you off in a central location in Mestia.
 You can take a minibus from Mestia at this location as well.

 How to Travel from Tbilisi to Sighnaghi

-Mini bus: The minibuses are the only option.
+Minibus: The minibuses are the only option.
 They run from Samgori (Navtlughi) near the Samgori metro station.
 This is the approximate location, where you will be dropped off.
 You can take a minibus back from here as well.

 How to Travel from Tbilisi to Stepantsminda (Kazbegi)

-Mini bus: Kazbegi minibuses run from the Didube station.
+Minibus: Kazbegi minibuses run from the Didube station.
 Technically, they run every hour, but as mentioned above that doesn’t mean they will really leave at a set time.
 The drive takes around 3-4 hours depending on the traffic.
 The road is winding and if you are prone to motion sickness, be aware of this and carry water and sit at the openable window, that helps a lot.
-I have travelled on this road a few times, while I don’t often get nauseous, I did twice, during a winter time.
+I have traveled on this road a few times, while I don’t often get nauseous, I did twice, during a winter time.

 The minibuses arrive to this location, from which you can walk to the pathways leading up the Gergeti Trinity church.